horance-liu/cut/README.md

 #### Hamcrest

-Hamcrest is a lightweight, extensible matcher framework that has been introduced into the JUnit framework by Beck Kent.
-Magellan introduces the design of Hamcrest, implements a C\+\+ porting version of Hamcrest, which makes the assertion of Magellang more scalable and readable.
+Hamcrest is a lightweight, extensible matcher framework that has been introduced into the JUnit framework by Beck Kent. cut introduces the design of Hamcrest, implements a C\+\+ porting version of Hamcrest, which makes the assertion of cutg more scalable and readable.

 ##### anything